TommyAlmeida/parsly-challenge/Readme.md

 # Parsly Challenge

+Somewhat missing better UI features like pagination, table header filtering and better dynamic charts but here it goes!

 FYI: There's a folder called "parsly-extra-yet-cool" which is not part of the challenge but since I'm doing a monitoring Rest/UI challenge I might as well include some cool Prometheus and Grafana metrics.

 #### Tech Used:

 - NestJS
+- Gatsby
 - Typescript
 - Postgres
 - React